thms317/recipes-repository/docs/llm_instructions.md

 1. **Title & Description**
    - Convert recipe name to H1 heading (`# Title`)
-   - Format description in italics below title
+   - Format description in italics below title, led by a `>`

 2. **Recipe Information**
    - Format as bulleted list with bold categories
    - Include timing, servings, and other key details from original
+   - Add category and difficulty if present in original
+   - If category is not present, om

 3. **Ingredients**
    - Use H2 heading (`## Ingredients`)